psnukal/Bot-Matrix-problem/README.md

 # Bot-Matrix-problem
 Will find the path for bot to deliver food from the specified exit door, of the kitchen with multiple exit doors to the specified table.

+The files with suffix "_bfs_dfs" are used to find the solutions in both bfs and dfs algorithms.
+If you use the header, client and implementation files with "_bfs_dfs" suffix, two output files will be created.
+1) outbfs.txt - Solution using bfs algorithm
+2) outbfs.txt - Solution using dfs algorithm

 A particular ‘RPA’ firm is in the process of developing a restaurant which has bot waiters.
 Bot needs to deliver the food from the specified exit door, of the kitchen with multiple exit doors to the specified table.